raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

              On the master node, the file that has these configs is at : /etc/kubernetes/manifests/etcd.yaml That file in turn , points to the 2 cert files and 1 key file.

+             the Master server communicates with the etcd cluster using the etcd API.
+             The Kubernetes API server, which is part of the Master server, communicates with etcd to read and write data about the state of the cluster.

+             When the Kubernetes master communicates with etcd, it uses client certificates for authentication and transport layer security (TLS) to encrypt the traffic.

 ## .